 One of the most heartbreaking situations occurs when the surviving pet cries and looks everywhere for the missing loved one.
 This futile, heartbreaking search can go on for weeks.

-Although it sounds macabre, sometimes it can be helpful to allow the surviving pet to say “goodbye” to the body after a furry friend has died.
+Although it sounds macabre, sometimes it may be helpful to allow the surviving pet to say “goodbye” to the body after a furry friend has died.
 They may sniff and examine the body, cry or ignore it all together--and any reaction should be considered normal.
 That’s the only way we can explain to them what has happened to their friend, and why a beloved cat- or dog-friend has disappeared from their life.
-Viewing the friend's body allows them to understand he's not coming back.
-They still grieve but aren't driven to look for their missing buddy.
+Viewing the friend's body allows them a chance to understand he's not coming back.
+They still grieve but hopefully aren't driven to look for their missing buddy.

 Stages of Grief